microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 You're all set to run the exercises.
 Note that there are no _right and wrong_ answers here - just exploring options by trial-and-error and building intuition for what works for a given model and application domain.

 _For this reason there are no Code Solution segments in this lesson.
-Instead, the Notebook will have Markdown cells titled "My Solution:" that show one example output for reference._
+Instead, the Notebook will have Markdown cells titled "My Solution:" that shows one example output for reference._

  <!--
 LESSON TEMPLATE: